jbiatek/BSGRulebook/rulebook.md

     - Activate Raiders: 1 raider
     - Activate Heavy Raiders/Centurions: 1 heavy raider
     - Launch Raiders or Activate Basestars: 1 basestar
-2. If there is an appropriate ship in the reserves, then roll a die and place that ship in the appropriate Cylon space area
+2. If there is an appropriate ship in the reserves, then roll a die and place that ship in the Cylon space area with that number.
-    - This die roll **may** be affected by game effects or abilities
+    - This die roll **may** be affected by game effects or abilities.
 3. Otherwise, if all ships of the appropriate type are already on the main board or the Cylon Fleet board:
     - Find the highest numbered Cylon space area containing the appropriate ship, and move *all* ships from that space area to the corresponding area on the main board.
     - If the appropriate ship is not on the Cylon Fleet board at all, no ships move over.